PDM4AR/exercises/docs/08-driving_games.md

 ![image](https://user-images.githubusercontent.com/18750753/207558372-afd91da4-4e0d-47a0-ae54-eb6dc7e013f4.png)

 The *simulation terminates* upon one of the following cases:
-- All the agents reach their goals (you manage to bring the vehicle CoG inside the goal area);
+- All the agents reach their goals (you manage to bring the vehicle CoG inside the goal area, other terms in the final state such as speed are irrelevant since the agent gets "deactivated" once it reaches the goal);
 - An agent crashes into an obstacle;
 - The maximum simulation time is reached.